tragedy-labs/sprite/docs/_SpriteDatabase/constructor.md

 (**params: *ISpriteDatabaseNewSession***)

-Interact with a database, perform queries, issue commands to manage records, types, and settings.
+Interacts with a database, performing queries and issuing commands to manage records, types, and settings.

 #### Example